 Investments classified within level 2 have inputs based on quoted and unquoted prices.
-The level 2 investments held by the Group relate to investments in Separately Managed Accounts issued by Praemium Australia Limited.
+The level 2 investments held by the Group consists of investments in separately managed accounts issued by Praemium Australia Limited (managed by InvestSMART Financial Services Pty Ltd) and investments in Professionally Managed Accounts, a scheme issued by InvestSMART Funds Management Limited.
 The accounts hold primarily listed securities which are valued at the last closing price on the Australian Securities Exchange.